Unrestricted Scholarships for Any Undergraduate at UIS

 Harry and Deborah Berman have been committed to academic endeavors their entire working lives.
 After many years as a professor and administrator at UIS (then Sangamon State University), Dr. Harry Berman was named Provost and Vice Chancellor for Academic Affairs in 2005, and in 2010, he was named Interim Chancellor.
 Currently, Dr. Berman is interim executive director of the Illinois Board of Higher Education.
 Deborah Berman served for nearly 30 years in a variety of central administrative positions at the Southern Illinois University School of Medicine in Springfield prior to her retirement in 2011.
 In addition to two degrees from Washington University in St. Louis, Deborah Berman completed graduate work in Management Information Systems at UIS.
 Through the Berman Scholarship, they hope to provide access for worthy students to further their education.

 Charles and Nancy Chapin have been generous donors to UIS.
 In addition to this scholarship fund, they have also created the Chapin Endowment Fund, which provides for a Master’s Thesis award each year, as well as a History Award.
-The Chapin/Lanphier Scholarship is for any qualified undergraduate student with financial need, campus wide, and as such, it qualifies for a 1:1 Access Illinois match, doubling the impact of the scholarship.
+The Chapin/Lanphier Scholarship is for any qualified undergraduate student with financial need, campus wide.
 The Chapins have pledged to fund the scholarship for five years, beginning in the 2014-15 academic year.